Costa Rica real estate buyers tips, info and legal advice from

 Concession property operates as a leasehold agreement with the Costa Rican ICT, and the local Municipality and and we strongly urge caution when purchasing this type of property.
-We at CR Beach will sell you "concession land" after you show us a letter or email from your attorney stating that you have been advised about all the possible risks.
+We at CR Beach will sell you "concession land" ONLY after you show us a letter or email from your attorney stating that you have been advised about all the possible risks.

 If there is an alternate property to the concession land you are considering purchasing, we advise you to purchase that fully titled property.